Table of contents: Removal ↓ Installation ↓

 - 14 - Bolts, 20 Nm

-- 15 - Crankshaft wheel.
-Installation is only possible in one position: the wheel mounting hole must be above the protrusion on the toothed belt wheel
+- 15 — Crankshaft wheel.
+Installation is possible in only one position: the wheel mounting hole must be located above the protrusion on the toothed belt wheel

-- 17 - Guide roller.
-Fixed on the holder of the generator, power steering pump and air conditioning compressor
+- 17 — Guide roller.
+Fastened to the generator holder, power steering pump and air conditioning compressor

-1. Mark the direction of rotation on the V-belt with chalk or felt-tip pen.
+1. Mark the direction of rotation on the V-belt with chalk or a felt-tip pen.

-Caution: Reversing the direction of rotation of a belt that has already been in use can cause it to break.
+Caution: Changing the direction of rotation of a belt that has already been in use may cause it to break.

-3. Fix the tensioner with T10060 (arrow in accompanying illustration B).
+3. Fix the tensioner with the T10060 mandrel (arrow on the accompanying illustration B).

 4. Remove the V-belt.